cnmy-ro/ethica/README.md

 - Parkinson - Ethics (Oxford Philosophical Texts 2000)
 - White, Stirling - Ethics (Wordsworth Classics 2001)

-Secondary sources:
-- Nadler - Spinoza's Ethics: An Introduction
-- Nadler - Spinoza: A Life
-- Hampshire - Spinoza

-## Map
+## Topology

-- Overall topology, proof chain for a given proposition, etc.
+Interactive logical graph of Ethics.

+- Notes:
 	- The logical graph reflects the way Spinoza derives the propositions in the demonstrations
 	- Scholia and the references therein are ignored in the logical graph

 - TODO:
 	- [ ] add text for all corollaries
 	- [ ] add proof chain feature

-## Spiritual Automaton
+## Automata Ethicae

+Spinozistic text brought to life using interactive LLMs.

+- TODO:
+	- [ ] develop concept